robertmccallnz/auto-annotated-portfolio/content/pages/projects/project-three.md

 client: Me
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
+  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I didn't - it is of my creation but it comes to life with with AI.
 featuredImage:
   type: ImageBlock
   url: /images/Image 30-01-2025 at 9.19 PM.jpeg